ProjectTech4DevAI/file-search-eval/README.md

 ## Run

 There are two components to this repository: getting responses to queries, and evaluating those responses.
+Throughout this section, examples presented as Bash commands can actually be run, assuming your environemtn is setup correctly.
+That is, because they use documents contained in `example-data`, they will execute without any additional configuration.

 ### Get responses to queries